panzerdp/dmitripavlutin.com/posts/139-promise-all/index.md

 `resolveTimeout(value, delay)` returns a promise that fulfills with `value` after passing `delay` time.

-On the other side, `rejectTimeout(reason, delay)` returns a promise that rejects with `reason` (usually an error) after passing `delay` time.
+`rejectTimeout(reason, delay)`, however, returns a promise that rejects with `reason` (usually an error) after passing `delay` time.

-For example, let's access, at the same time, the lists of vegetables and fruits available at the local grocerry store.
-Accessing each list is an asynchornous operation:
+Let's access, at the same time, the lists of vegetables and fruits available at the local grocery store.
+Accessing each list is an asynchronous operation:

 ```javascript{0-3}
 const allPromise = Promise.all([